How to Get Rid of Aphids Permanently (Easily and Naturally)

 Ladybugs feasting on aphids

 When it comes to killing aphids naturally, three formidable predators come to mind.
-Lady Bug, Hoverflies, and the Green Lace Wing which have an appetite to feed on a ton of aphids every single day.
+Lady Bug, Hoverflies, and the Green Lace Wing have an appetite to feed on a ton of aphids every day.

 There are two ways to bring these beneficial bugs to your garden:

-• You can encourage them to come to your garden by planting plants that attract good bugs.
-For example, fern leaf yarrow, lavender globe lily, and “lemon gem” marigold.
+• You can encourage them to come to your garden by planting plants that attract good bugs—for example, fern leaf yarrow, lavender globe lily, and “lemon gem” marigold.

 5. Create biodiversity in your garden

-Creating a conducive environment means, nature will balance the equation between destructive and constructive organisms.
+Creating a conducive environment means nature will balance the equation between destructive and constructive organisms.

 6. Rub them away

-Remember to first wear your garden gloves beforehand to avoid unnecessary injuries.
+Remember first to wear your garden gloves beforehand to avoid unnecessary injuries.

-You can do this especially for young plants which are sensitive to other control measures like high pressure washing (hosing).
+You can do this, especially for young plants, which are sensitive to other control measures like high-pressure washing (hosing).

 7. Apply water with high pressure (hosing)